romarioputra/InAI-packform/README.md

 ### Setup

 <p>
 I used Vite to speed up my development time.
 I chose React for this task because I wanted to learn more about it.
-Tailwind is installed, but only for utility classes (margin, padding, spacing, flex, etc.).
+Tailwind is installed, but only for utility classes (margin, padding, spacing, etc.).
 The main library I used is styled-components, which helped me create reusable components.
 </p>

 ### Mobile UI